cedar-policy/rfcs/text/0073-entity-slicing.md

 ## Summary

-This RFC proposes a new API for finding an **entity slice**: a subset of the entity store needed for a particular request.
+This RFC proposes a new API for describing an **entity slice**: a subset of the entity store needed for a particular request.
+This RFC doesn't handle loading the entity slice itself, instead proposing a data structure called an Entity Manifest.
+The Entity manifest describes what entity data is needed independent of how it is stored.
 Specifically, we propose a new function with signature `(Schema, Policies) -> EntityManifest`.
-There are more details on the `EntityManifest` later in this document, but the key idea is to store data paths **indexed by the request type**.
 The `Policies` must validate against the `Schema` in strict mode.

 The rest of this document follows the following format: